octopus2023-inc/gensphere/README.md

 ![gensphere_workflow_example](img/gensphere_workflow_example.png)

-## Why GenSphere?
+## What is GenSphere?

-GenSphere is built to address four primary needs for AI developers:
+GenSphere is an open platform to share reusable components of LLM-based applications (functions, workflows, schemas) and an SDK for combining those components in an easy way.

 ### 1. Low-level control